Lindt & Sprüngli Group and Company

 Yes.
 Our own sustainability program for cocoa beans, the Lindt & Sprüngli Farming Program, is in place in all countries we source cocoa beans from (Ghana, Ecuador, Madagascar, Dominican Republic, Papua New Guinea and Peru).
 We achieved a 100% traceable and externally verified cocoa bean supply chain by end of 2020.

-Which Lindt & Sprüngli brands use cocoa beans sourced through the Lindt & Sprüngli Farming Program?
+Which Lindt & Sprüngli brands use cocoa sourced through the Lindt & Sprüngli Farming Program?

 Why does Lindt & Sprüngli focus on traceability?

-For us, traceability begins on the cocoa farm and does not end until the beans reach our production sites.
-We select only cocoa beans from countries and farmers which are part of our own sustainability program – the Lindt & Sprüngli Farming Program.
+We believe that the physical traceability of cocoa is a key requirement to achieve sustainability.
+We take a differentiated approach for the traceability of cocoa beans and cocoa butter, due to their different supply chain characteristics.
 For cocoa beans, Lindt & Sprüngli follows the "identity preserved" traceability approach.
-This highest level of traceability guarantees that the cocoa beans from the Farming Program are always physically processed and transported separately from all other beans and can be traced back to their origin.
+This highest level of traceability guarantees that the cocoa beans from the Lindt & Sprüngli Farming Program are always physically processed and transported separately from all other beans and can be traced back to their origin.
 The traceability of our cocoa bean supply chain is the key foundation of our Program for improving living conditions in the growing countries in the long term.
 As a bean to bar manufacturer, we have built up extensive expertise, in areas ranging from the selection of high-quality beans and technological know-how in the processing of our own cocoa mass to chocolate production at our own factories.
 This is a differentiating feature that still distinguishes us as a premium manufacturer today.
+For our responsibly sourced cocoa butter, we aim for a physical traceability approach based on segregation.
+Conventional and sustainable cocoa are strictly separated and the origin of delivered butter batches are known when delivered to Lindt & Sprüngli.
+In the segregation model, beans delivered by the Lindt & Sprüngli farmer groups to the suppliers get mixed, at supplier level, with other beans originating from farmer groups who also have a sustainability program in place.
+This means that while all the cocoa butter delivered to Lindt & Sprüngli from a sustainability program under the segregation model originates from sustainable sources, we are not guaranteed that the cocoa beans delivered by our own farmer groups to the suppliers will end up in the cocoa butter we purchase.
 We are proud to have achieved a 100% traceable and externally verified cocoa bean supply chain by end of 2020.
-Traceability is crucial to have a real impact.
-We need to know who produces our cocoa and what the conditions on the ground are to be able to support farmers and their communities with the right actions.
+By 2025 100% of our cocoa products (beans, butter, powder, and chocolate mass) will be sourced through sustainability programs.
 Visit this page to find out more how traceability works.

 Why does Lindt & Sprüngli focus on external verification?